-BACKGROUND:
+BACKGROUND

-The Council is considering amendments that would modify the medical and beneficiary transfer provisions in the Pacific Halibut and Sablefish Individual Fishing Quota (IFQ) Program.
-Alternatives developed by the Council at its February 2018 meeting have been analyzed and are scheduled to be presented for initial review.
+The Council is scheduled to take final action on the public review draft of an analysis to modify the medical and beneficiary transfer provisions in the Pacific Halibut and Sablefish Individual Fishing Quota (IFQ) Program.
+Alternatives developed by the Council at its February 2018 meeting and additional options developed at the October 2018 meeting have been analyzed.